lidofinance/lido-dao/docs/node-operator-manual.md

 ### Submitting the keys

 After generating the keys, a Node Operator submits them to the protocol.
-To do this, they send a transaction from the Node Operator's withdrawa address to the `NodeOperatorsRegistry` contract instance, calling [`addSigningKeysOperatorBH` function] and with the following arguments:
+To do this, they send a transaction from the Node Operator’s withdrawa address to the `NodeOperatorsRegistry` contract instance, calling [`addSigningKeysOperatorBH` function] and with the following arguments:

 ```